-Medium straw color; lemon, tangerine, grapefruit, apricot, citrus on the nose; pineapple, grapefruit, tangerine, apple, white peach, minerality, white pepper on the palate.
+Medium straw color; orange blossoms, grapefruit, lemon, melon on the nose; grapefruit, pineapple, citrus, white peach, apple, white pepper on the palate.

-Dry; excellent, crunch acidity (3.2 pH); smooth, velvety–creamy texture.
+Dry; excellent acidity (3.19 pH).
+Smooth, delicious mouthfeel.
 Medium body.
-Fresh, delicate, balanced.
-Interesting jolt of white pepper late in the crisp finish.
+Fresh, balanced, fun easy drinker.
 Blend of organically farmed antão vaz, viosinho, alvarinho, and other grapes grown in the estate’s schist soils.
 Remarkably consistent—my review of the 2018 vintage tracks very closely to the 2021.
 14% ABV

 Herdade do Esporão traces its roots back to 1267, making it one of the oldest estates in Europe—the estate’s boundaries are virtually unchanged for 750 years.
 Upon purchase of the estate, Esporão fully restored Herdade’s medieval tower, which now serves as the symbol of the winery.
 João Roquette leads the second generation of ownership.
 Their Alentejo is a pioneering eco-wine tourism destination.